Current Lab Members:

 Jiangping (Judy) Pan, BA – Research Technician

-Judy is an experienced laboratory technician who has performed a wide variety of assays including cloning and Chip-PCR.
+Judy Pan is an experienced laboratory technician who has performed a wide variety of assays including cloning and Chip-PCR.

 Stella Kazalas, PhD – Research Technician

-Christine Chow – Undergraduate Intern
+Christine Chow – Undergraduate Student

 Former Lab Members: